C0D3D3V/Pingo-Voting-Bot/README.md

 - `url` : URL for pingo survey
 - `loglevel` : Sets the level of logging (0 - less information / 5 - all information)
+- `times` : How many times the bot should vote

 #### REQUIREMENTS